 Our Republic favours a ceremonial head of state, which is less likely to become a controversial figure.
 But if a politician had enough support, there is no reason they should not be our head of state.
 The important thing is that we have the right to choose.

-Q. What will happen to the Queen’s assets?
+Q. What will happen to the King’s assets?

 Our Republic argues that assets like the Crown Estate Scotland should belong to all of us held in a Scottish Estate and managed by our democratically elected representatives.